Choking in Infants

 Avoid raisins, grapes, nuts, hot dog skin, and hard candies.
 These can easily become stuck in your baby's throat.

-Don't let your baby play with small objects that can be swallowed, such as small toys, balloons, buttons, or coins.
+Don't let your baby play with small objects that can be swallowed, such as small toys, balloons, buttons, batteries, or coins.